dolpazinho/dolpazinho/README.md

 ### Hi there 👋
 My name is Ola.
 An experienced technical support with a demonstrated history of working in the Information technology and services industry.
-Skilled in Technical support,  Software development (Web and Mobile Application development).
+Skilled in Technical support,  Software development (Web and Mobile Application development). <br>
 My Skills:
   Languages => Javascript, CSS, LESS, SASS, HTML <br>
   Frameworks => Nodejs, React, Redux, React testing, JQuery